BlueJeansAndRain/NeedJS/README.md

 --------

 * Can be included as a CommonJS module, AMD module, or a simple global variable.
+* Can be used on the command line to call scripts or as a REPL.
 * Complies with CommonJS modules specification (1.1.1)
     * Secure (sandbox) mode only. `module.paths` and `module.uri` will not be defined.
 * Compatible with the Node.js module system.